allegheny-computer-science-203-s2021/assessment/assessment.md

 * Excellent = Programming style is very thorough and uses proper naming conventions, indentations, and is descriptively commented throughout.
 Styling is consistent at this level.

 * Managing software complexity

-Managing software complexity will be evaluated on the following scale:

 * None = Written software is at a state where once the author has left the code, it is quite possible they would not be able to recognize what they left behind.
 Complexities reach a level so high that code becomes illegible to any reader.
 * Inadequate = Written software is not efficient in nature and often strays into unnecessary complexities; conditional statements are frequently overly convoluted and hard-coding is consistently present throughout.